 IT infrastructure has become a critical component of today’s business world.
 As more organizations rely on computing power, storage, and applications, being without these mission-essential assets is an almost unfathomable thought, underpinning the importance of investing in disaster recovery.
-This glossary explores what disaster recovery is, why it matters, and what goes into developing an effective DR plan.
+This glossary explores what disaster recovery is, why it matters, and what goes into developing an effective disaster recovery plan.
+(This is part of an extensive series of guides about cloud security.)

 What is Disaster Recovery?